Lennart-Ma/Lennart-Ma/README.md

 ## About Me:

 - Currently a Master's student at TUHH in the field of Mechatronics, Intelligent Systems and Robotics
-- Interested in the broad field of AI --> Deep Learning --> Computer Vision --> Medical Image Analysis
+- Very inquisitive in the broad field of AI (Deep Learning/Computer Vision/Data-centric AI/Explainable AI/Graph Neural Networks)
-  - Especially interested in data-centric AI
 - Furthermore, I like to build things
   - See CoVision & SkinDiseaseApp for my latest projects
   - Always open to contribute to new interesting projects